JeffGiroux/nginx-for-azure-configs/README.md

     - Commit statuses = Read and write
     - Contents = Read and write
     - Metadata = Read-only
-4. Generate token and copy the value
+4. Click **Generate token** and copy the value

+Secure communication is accomplished by PowerShell retrieving the GitHub access token from a secret in Azure Key Vault.
+See [Azure Key Vault Secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-cli) for details.
+Here's a quick walk-through.

 5. In your Azure subscription, [create an Azure Key Vault and secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-cli)
     - secret value = GitHub access token (copied from step 4)
-6. Copy the names of the following Azure items:
+6. Copy the "names" of the following Azure items:
+    - Key Vault Resource Group
+    - Key Vault
-    - Key Vault name and Key Vault secret name
+    - Key Vault secret
-    - Save for later

 ## Day 1 Infrastructure